alcideschaux/NOAA-StormData/README.md

 ***

 # Results
 We first summarized all number of harmful events (i.e., injuries and fatalities) and property damage estimates by event type.
-For this, The we created a summary table containing the following variables:
+For this, we created a summary table containing the following variables:

 * EVTYPE: hydrometereological event, as indicated in the __NWS Manual__
 * ALL_INJURIES: total number of injured people